We often hear or come across arguments, debates, opinions, writings, etc., regarding should one eat meat or not.

 Thus, according to the Gurbani, all sources of creation on this earth are in fact Jeeva (beings, life…).

-The implication is that if all sources of creation on this earth in fact are Jeeva (beings, life…), then, regardless of what we eat in this world throughout our lives, we will just be eating another Jeeva (beings, life…).
-That is, Jeeva eats Jeeva.
+The implication is that if all sources of creation on this earth in fact are Jeeva (beings, life…), then, regardless of what we eat in this world throughout a day or throughout a life, we will just be eating another Jeeva (beings, life…) only!
+That is, Jeeva eats Jeeva — meaning we all are naturally non-vegetarian.

 - ਜੀਆ ਕਾ ਆਹਾਰੁ ਜੀਅ ਖਾਣਾ ਏਹੁ ਕਰੇਇ ॥: Jeeaa kaa aahaarr jeea khaanaa ehu karei: Jeeva are the food (diet) of Jeeva, this is what they eat (dine, live on…). (sggs 955).